 published in the American Heart Association journal Circulation

 found a link between eating breakfast and a significantly lower heart disease risk in a some men.
-URMC Healthy LIving Center registered dietitian Kacie Cook sheds light on the study and reinforces the value of that morning meal.
+URMC Healthy Living Center registered dietitian Kacie Cook sheds light on the study and reinforces the value of that morning meal.

-Health Matters: So, is this new news?
+Health Matters: So, what's new about this?

-Cook: Well, it’s interesting news, in that it focuses on men.
+Cook: It's interesting in that it focuses on men.
 Men are a little different than women when it comes to dieting, generally.
 They go for convenience, which means skipping meals, and this study says that skipping breakfast is harmful.
 Breakfast will have to be convenient if they’re going to eat it.
 They’re usually okay with less variety in their meals, so if they can identify even a couple breakfast foods they’ll eat, they’re set.